gangus7/codeclan_dashboard_project/README.md

 Our team of four comprised David Currie, Mark Donaldson, Calum Sey and Geraldine Smith, all from CodeClan DE5 Data Analysis cohort.

 ## Process Methodology
 The team used data from the Scottish Government website, which required some cleaning and wrangling.
-The data sets required levels of filtering in order to allow the user to explore by different variables such as council area, health board, age and gender.
+The data sets required levels of filtering in order to allow the user to explore by different variables such as local authority, population density and deprivation scale.

 ## Packages Used
-The main packages used for cleaning were `tidyverse` and `janitor`.
-The packages used to manipulate the spacial data were `rgeos`, `sf`, `sp`, and `rgdal` to read the shapefiles.
+The main packages used for cleaning were `tidyverse`, `janitor`, `ggpubr`.
+The packages used to manipulate the spacial data were `rgeos`, `sf`, `sp`, `raster`, `leaflet` and `rgdal` to read the shapefiles.

 ## App Functionality
-The app has four tabs which display data on different topics:
+The app has five tabs which display data on different topics:

-+ General heealth overview using life expectancy and life satisfaction data
-+ Alcohol related hospital admissions
-+ Drug related hospital discharges
-+ Smoking survey responses
++ %s of Scottish females smoking and their obesity levels
++ Overview of Total Births and % low weight births
++ Low Weight Birth % by Area
++ Low Weight Birth % by deprivation rating
++ Low Weight Birth % by population density

-Each tab allows the user to explore the data set by changing variables such as NHS health board, time period, age range and gender.
+Each tab allows the user to explore the data set by changing variables such as local authority, population density and deprivation scale.

 ## Images
 ### Overview